 Couples Therapy

-Over the years, I’ve met many couples who still care deeply for each other but find themselves caught in the same arguments, misunderstandings, or painful silences.
-Conversations that once felt easy now go wrong quickly, partners begin walking on eggshells or avoiding difficult topics, and it slowly begins to feel as though you are living side by side rather than truly together.
-Many couples notice they begin to feel more like roommates, co-parents, or partners managing daily life than two people who once felt emotionally close, and are left wondering how things drifted so far or whether closeness can be found again.
+Many couples notice they begin to feel more like roommates, co-parents, or partners managing daily life than two people who once felt emotionally close.
+They are often left wondering how things drifted so far — and whether closeness can be found again.

-How We Will Work Together
+How We Begin

-Stage 3: Ongoing Couples Therapy
+Phase 3: Ongoing Couples Sessions

 With this foundation in place, joint sessions focus on improving communication, repairing trust, resolving resentments, and rebuilding connection while developing healthier ways of relating.